adesokanayo/hackernews/README.md

 # hackernews

-Hacknews API consumed with Golang and GraphQL.
+Hacknews API written in Golang with  GraphQL endpoint exposed.